Convincing solution for Bern

 Reasons for the renewal

-From building services to the HVAC system, fire protection system and exhibition rooms: the Kunstmuseum lacks a modern, sustainable infrastructure.
-Today, operation in certain areas is only possible with special permits.
+Whether building services equipment, air conditioning and cooling systems, fire protection or exhibition rooms: the Kunstmuseum lacks a modern, sustainable infrastructure.
+In some cases, operation is only possible with special permits.

-The open and bright exhibition rooms improve the enjoyment of art and offer a wonderful art experience.
-You can look forward to an inviting, open entrance to the building, spacious mediation rooms, attractive catering options and spaces you’ll enjoy spending time in.
+Bright and airy exhibition rooms enhance art appreciation.
+You can look forward to an inviting entrance to the building, spacious mediation rooms, attractive food service options and spaces you’ll enjoy spending time in.

 Read moreFinanced through a collaborative effort

-The renewal of the museum is a joint effort: it is to be financed through public sector funds, private sponsors, foundations and businesses.
+The museum renovation renewal is also a joint effort when it comes to financing, too: It is to be financed through public sector funds, private patrons, foundations and businesses.

 Read more